 The question of how much to give to family members has no easy answers.
 There is a delicate balance between giving heirs the ability to do whatever they want with their lives and giving them too much, potentially making the heirs lazy or entitled.
 While those worth $100 million found that the answer to how much was between $26 and $63 million for one child, the survey revealed that there is no single solution.
 However, most who were surveyed said they would not discuss it with their heirs for fear of causing a disruption in the family.

 Navigating the various issues dealing with heirs and beneficiaries of an estate can be difficult without the assistance of an attorney.
-The attorney may be able to assess the person’s financial situation and draft the appropriate estate planning documents to help them realize their goals.
+An attorney at the Law Offices of Alice A. Salvo can assess the person’s financial situation and draft the appropriate estate planning documents to help them realize their goals.

 Source: International Business Times, “How Much Money Should Wealthy Parents Leave Their Kids, And When Should They Give It?,” Elizabeth Whitman, April 30, 2015